mprzodala/eventrix/getting-started.md

 eventrix.emit('fetchUsers', { search: 'johny' });
 ```
-Hmmm what is the different ?
-You define state path and promiss must return new state.
-Look on more complex example with users manage class.
+Hmmm what is the difference ?
+You define state path and promise must return new state.
+Take a look on more complex example with users manage class.
 ```js
 import { fetchToStateReceiver } from 'eventrix';